Pallid sturgeon: Species preservation efforts

 In Nebraska, a small number of pallid sturgeon have been captured along the lower reaches of the Platte River.
 Unlike most rivers in the Mississippi-Missouri River System, the Platte River has only a few dams and they are well upstream from its confluence with the Missouri River.
 The lower Platte River is shallow with numerous sand bars and small islands.
 Though pallid sturgeon prefer more turbulent and deeper rivers than the Platte, between 1979 and 2003, over a dozen pallid sturgeon, including some from hatcheries, have been captured from the Platte River.
-A number of these pallid sturgeon have been fitted with radio transmitters which track their return to the Platte River when water levels and turbidity conditions are favorable.
-Coinciding with the majority of the pallid sturgeon that have been captured, the period that is generally most favorable is during the spring and early summer.
-By midsummer, a reduction in water levels and turbidity on the Platte River encourages pallid sturgeon to return to the Missouri River.